 Vegemite is a thick paste used as a bread spread made from yeast extract flavored with celery, onion, and other ingredients.
 It's practically fat-free, sugar-free and vegetarian, but it is not gluten-free.

 Vegemite is an acquired taste and one that frankly defies description.
 If push comes to shove, it can best be described as having a salty taste with a subtle bitterness.
 The uninitiated should try it in small doses at first.

 How It Is Eaten

 Typically, it is lightly spread on toast or crackers with some butter.
-It also can be spread on toast with cheese slices or avocado or spread on toast to make Vegemite soldiers for Dippy Eggs and is sometimes used to flavor soup stocks.
+It also can be spread on toast with cheese slices or avocado or spread on toast to make Vegemite soldiers for Dippy Eggs and is sometimes used to flavor soup stocks or meat pies.
 And then there are those who just like to eat it by the spoonful directly from the jar.

 Dr. Cyril Callister, a chemist employed by the Fred Walker Company which later became Kraft Foods Limited, developed Vegemite which hit grocery shelves in 1923.
 But it wasn't until 1939 when it caught on with the public, gaining official product endorsement from the British Medical Association.
 Doctors even started to prescribe it for its vitamin B content.

 By 1942, Vegemite was so firmly fixed in Australian hearts and palates, it had to be rationed in order to meet the huge demand for it by the Armed Forces during World War II.

 Kraft released the "Happy Little Vegemite" jingle on the radio in 1952 that featured children singing about the positive health benefits of eating Vegemite for "breakfast, lunch, and tea."
 Two years later, the song made its way to television and continues to be featured in Vegemite's advertising to the present day.